ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 const User = require('../models/user');
 ```

 We are going to need `dotenv`, `mongoose`, and the `User` model.
-We are also going to need to import the `.env` file variables.
-We are going to use the `dotenv` library to do this.
-The `dotenv` library will allow us to import the `.env` file variables into our test file.
+We also need to import the `.env` file variables.
+We'll use the `dotenv` library to do this, which will allow us to import the `.env` file variables into our test file.
 This is important because we need to connect to the database and we need the `MONGODB_URI` to do this.

 > You will need to add an `.env` file to your project and add the `MONGODB_URI` variable to it.